Stranger on the Run: Reception

 Quentin Tarantino called it Siegel's best western after Flaming Star.
 He stated, "even though it has the Universal TV look of a The Virginian episode, it has, after Andy Robinson's performance as Scorpio in Dirty Harry, the best performance in a Siegel film: Michael Parks as stoic, resilient, walrus-mustached sheriff Vince McKay."

 Biographer Judith M. Kass offers this assessment of Stranger on the Run:

-"Although made for television, Stranger shows that Seigel gave it as much attention as any of his best feature work.
+"Although made for television, Stranger shows that Siegel gave it as much attention as any of his best feature work.
 Its muted tans, dusty atmosphere and the feeling of most of the inhabitants that the town is in the grip of a force stronger than itself pervades the film.
-It is a movie that parallels much in Seigel's feature film work."
+It is a movie that parallels much in Siegel's feature film work."

-Kass adds: "By constructing a narrow world where good confronts evil, often within the same personality, Seigel's films show the audience his preoccupations."
+Kass adds: "By constructing a narrow world where good confronts evil, often within the same personality, Siegel's films show the audience his preoccupations."